ABOUT YOUTH CARE

 WHAT ALUMNI SAY

-The single alum review submitted to Best-rehabs.com to date was very negative.
-Julie gave Youth Care just two out of five stars for its family programming, and one star in most of the other 15 evaluated treatment metrics, including its overall effectiveness, counseling options, and treatment for co-occurring disorders.
-Julie described feeling unsafe around the other residents and uncared for by staff; she also cited excessively severe restrictions, including bans on going outside and speaking to their families, as well as apparently unwarranted punishments.
+The single alum review submitted to Best-rehabs.com was highly critical.
+Julie gave Youth Care two out of five stars for family programming and one star for most other evaluated treatment metrics, including overall effectiveness, counseling options, and treatment for co-occurring disorders.
+Julie described feeling unsafe around other residents, uncared for by staff, and experiencing excessively severe restrictions.
+She also mentioned unwarranted punishments and the negative impact the experience had on her anxiety.
 “I had anxiety before but my anxiety became 10x worse because of this experience… I just recently recovered from the experience.
 I went when I was 16 and now I’m 24,” she wrote.

 WHAT FRIENDS & FAMILY SAY

-The single loved one polled by Best-rehabs.com to date would recommend this center to friends and family.
-“It was good,” they wrote anonymously, giving the center three out of five stars for the overall quality of its addiction treatment and four stars for the overall quality of its mental health treatment; however, they gave the center lower ratings of two stars for its holistic offerings and its leadership.
+The single loved one polled by Best-rehabs.com stated that they would recommend Youth Care to friends and family.
+They gave the center three out of five stars for the overall quality of its addiction treatment and four stars for the overall quality of its mental health treatment.
+However, they gave lower ratings of two stars for its holistic offerings and its leadership.

 CONCLUSION

-The cost of treatment varies according to the client’s needs and length of stay.
-The center is in-network with Aetna, Blue Cross Blue Shield, Cigna, United, and Value Options, and can also accept insurance on an out-of-network basis.
-Youth Care has also partnered with healthcare loans company American Healthcare Lending, to increase the accessibility of treatment to those who cannot afford to pay without a loan.
+The cost of treatment at Youth Care varies depending on the client’s needs and length of stay.
+The center is in-network with Aetna, Blue Cross Blue Shield, Cigna, United, and Value Options, and it also accepts insurance on an out-of-network basis.
+To increase the accessibility of treatment, Youth Care has partnered with healthcare loans company American Healthcare Lending for clients who require financial assistance.